pgorman/dangerjaunt/dangerjaunt.md

 #### 4. Light ####

-Light illuminates with the brightness of a torch an area with a radius of 40 feet around a person or object.
+With the brightness of a torch, _Light_ illuminates an area with a radius of 40 feet around a person or object.
 Range 12''; duration: 2 hours.

 #### 5. Read Magic/Languages ####

 The spell allows a caster to comprehend either mystical writing on items and scrolls, or mundane foreign tongues.
-The caster also understands otherwise unknown, lost, ancient, or cryptic scribblings.
+The caster also understands lost, ancient, or encrypted scribblings.
 Range: caster; duration: instant.

 #### 6. Sleep ####

-Sleep puts enemies into an enchanted slumber.
+_Sleep_ puts enemies into an enchanted slumber.
 No saving throw is permitted.
 It affect up to 3d6 hit dice worth of creatures with fewer than five hit dice each.